mirzaalihussain2/caesar_cipher/README.md

+# Overview
+This is a basic app that encrypts, decrypts and hacks Caesar ciphers.
+It uses frequency analysis: comparing frequencies of letters and bigrams in the ciphertext to frequencies in normal English language.

+# Technologies Used
 Throughout these docs, Terminal commands are provided for Unix shells (i.e. MacOS, Linux).

-# Technologies Used

 ### Frontend